VanshPT/IntelliPaper/README.md

 - **🤖 RAG-Based Chatbot:** Ask questions about your saved papers!
 (This feature is currently under construction.)

-- **🔍 Custom Search Engine:** Although still in development, our custom search engine leverages NLP and IR concepts to enhance paper retrieval.

-In short, IntelliPaper revolutionizes how you read academic papers, making it a seamless and productive experience! 🚀
+- **🔍 Custom Search Engine:** A robust search engine built from scratch that retrieves research papers based on contextual relevance, using advanced NLP and IR systems.
+Our search algorithm ranks papers based on a hybrid approach using BM25 and Cosine Similarity to ensure the best results for your query.
+For more details, check out our Search Engine Documentation! 🚀

 ---